-Ever wonder how search engines populate results for keywords that are searched for in an online search?
-The answer to your question lies in a website's meta tags.
+Ever wonder how search engines populate results for searched keywords?
+The answer to your question lies in a website's metatags.

-Meta tags are snippets of text that describe a page's content.
-Meta tags don't appear on the page itself, but only in the page's code.
+Metatags are snippets of text that describe a page's content.
+Metatags don't appear on the webpage itself, but only in the page's code.
 They are part of the HTML tags that describe a page's content to search engines and website visitors.

 Every website on the internet is comprised of various keywords and descriptions.
-Those keywords and descriptions are picked up by search engines to help fill search engine pages.
+Search engines pick up those keywords and descriptions to help fill search engine pages.

-For example, if you're a bar on Broadway in Nashville, you're going to want to include a plethora of keywords in your meta tags that describe your location (Downtown, Nashville, Broadway, etc.) and also make your location unique from others.
+For example, suppose you're a bar on Broadway in Nashville.
+In that case, you're going to want to include a plethora of keywords in your meta tags that describe your location (Downtown, Nashville, Broadway, etc.) and also make your location unique from others.

-It's important to also be mindful of not overloading meta tags, because search engines only read up to a certain amount of characters.
-Therefore, only choose the key words you really believe will make an impact on your search results and you believe people are searching that would make the most of your visibility online.
+It's also important to be mindful of not overloading metatags because search engines only read up to certain characters.
+Therefore, only choose the keywords you really believe will impact your search results and think people are searching to make the most of your visibility online.